justinethier/cyclone/docs/Garbage-Collector.md

 ## Cooperation by the Collector

 In practice a mutator will not always be able to cooperate in a timely manner.
 For example, a thread can block indefinitely waiting for user input or reading from a network port.
-In the meantime the collector will never be able to complete a handshake with this mutator, and major GC will never be performed.
+In the meantime the collector will never be able to complete a handshake with this mutator and major GC will never be performed.

 Cyclone solves this problem by requiring that a mutator let the collector know that it is (or could be) blocking.
 The mutator will call a function to update its thread state to `CYC_THREAD_STATE_BLOCKED`.